khongtrunght/lgtm/docs/GUIDE.md

 #3 src/auth.zig:47
 ```

-Type what you want to say and `Enter` sends it — inserted into your agent's
+Type what you want to say and `Enter` sends it, inserted into your agent's
 input box, never submitted, so you decide when to press return.

 - `V` selects lines and sends `:47-52`; `v` selects inside a line and sends the